Visiting Hours (film)

 Visiting Hours (originally titled The Fright) is a 1982 Canadian psychological slasher film directed by Jean-Claude Lord and starring Lee Grant, Michael Ironside, Linda Purl, William Shatner and Lenore Zann.
-The plot focuses on a feminist journalist who becomes the target of a serial killer, who follows her to the hospital after attacking her in her home.
+The plot focuses on Deborah Ballin, a feminist journalist who is attacked in her home by Colt Hawker, a woman-hating serial killer, who then follows her to the hospital to finish her off.

 Visiting Hours was released on May 28, 1982, and grossed $13.3 million at the box office on a budget of $6 million.
-The film received mostly negative reviews from critics.

 Plot

 Deborah Ballin, a feminist activist, inspires the wrath of the misogynistic psychopath and serial killer Colt Hawker on a TV talk show.
 He attacks her, but she survives and is sent to County General Hospital.

 Colt begins stalking her.
 Deborah befriends the nurse Sheila Munroe, who admires her devotion to women's rights.
-Colt murders an elderly patient and a nurse.
+Colt murders Mrs. Corrigan, an elderly patient, and Connie Wexler, a nurse.
 He overhears Sheila's opinions on Deborah and "that bastard" who attacked her.
 Colt decides to focus his attention on Sheila, stalking her and her children at home.

 Colt courts a young girl, Lisa, and then brutally beats and tortures her, despite being unable to rape her.
-The next day, Deborah discovers that the patient and the nurse have been killed, so she suspects her attacker is back to finish the job.
+The next day, Deborah discovers that Mrs. Corrigan and Connie have been killed, so she suspects her attacker is back to finish the job.
 She tries to convince her boss, Gary Baylor, and Sheila that she is not safe, but they both think she is paranoid.

-Colt visits his father, who was disfigured years ago when his abused wife fought back and threw hot oil in his face.
+Colt visits his father Dan, who was disfigured years ago when his abused wife Elizabeth fought back and threw hot oil in his face.
 This event resulted in Colt's hatred of self-defending women.
 He tries to kill Deborah again but is thwarted by her security.
 A frantic Sheila is paged and finds Lisa, whose wounds she had treated, waiting for her.
 Lisa says she knows the identity of Deborah's attacker, and where he lives.